alesarritz/droplet-ml/README.md

 - **Dice Score** per class

 All metrics are tracked across epochs for performance monitoring.
+A custom PyTorch `Dataset` class, `UNetSegmentationDataset`, is defined to load input images and corresponding segmentation masks.
+Both are resized to a fixed resolution of **(180, 240)** and converted to tensors.
+Masks are converted to `LongTensor` format, as required for `nn.CrossEntropyLoss`.

+The dataset is split **80/20** into training and testing subsets, and loaded using `DataLoader` with `batch_size = 8`.

+#### Step 3: Define U-Net Model

+A compact but powerful **U-Net** is implemented.
+It features:
+- A convolutional **encoder** with max-pooling layers to downsample the image and capture features.
+- A **middle bottleneck** block to learn abstract representations.
+- A **decoder** with bilinear upsampling and convolution layers to recover spatial resolution.

+The model outputs a tensor of shape `(N, 3, H, W)` where each channel represents class logits.

+#### Step 4: Training

+The model is trained for 30 epochs using:
+- **Loss**: `CrossEntropyLoss` for multi-class segmentation.
+- **Optimizer**: Adam with an initial learning rate of `1e-3`.
+- **Learning Rate Scheduler**: Reduces LR if the validation loss plateaus.
+- **Mixed Precision Training**: Implemented using `torch.cuda.amp` for faster training on GPUs.

+During each epoch, the training loss is logged, and evaluation metrics are computed on the test set:
+- **IoU (Intersection over Union)** per class
+- **Dice Score** per class

+All metrics are tracked across epochs for performance monitoring.

 #### Step 5: Testing and Visualization